Ascend/samples/common/README_EN.md

 #### Introduction

-Third-party dependencies and environmental installation guide document warehouse.
+Third-party dependencies and environmental installation guide document folder.

 **Please enter the corresponding folder for guidance according to your needs, or click the description link below to select the guidance you need to obtain.**